upperlinecode/rn-05-stack-navigation/README.md

 </details>
 <br>

 4. Like the `createBottomTabNavigator` function from the previous React Navigation lab, `createNativeStackNavigator` returns an object with `Navigator` and `Screen` components.
 The `Navigator` component creates the stack navigator.
 The `Screen` component creates the individual screens in your app.
-You can have as many `Screen` components as needed, but only one `Navigator`, and the `Navigator` must wrap all of the `Screen` components.
+You can have as many `Screen` components as needed.
 (Later, we'll use a new `Group` component to group our screens together.)

 5. Add the `Stack.Navigator` and `Stack.Screen` components as children of the `NavigationContainer`.
 Add a `Stack.Screen` with a `name` prop of `Products` and pass the `ProductsScreen` component as its `component` prop.
 Do the same for the `DetailsScreen` and name it `Details`.
 [Check out the docs for more information.](https://reactnavigation.org/docs/hello-react-navigation#creating-a-native-stack-navigator)